the-solipsist/talks/2017_12_27_-_jabber_xmpp_the_past_the_presence_and_the_future.md

 That’s why multi protocol messenger like Pidgin or Trillian usually suck.
 That’s why concept’s like telephaty never really took of.

 Transports work fine for very limited protocols like IRC where your own protocol is a superset of the protocol you are trying to create a gateway to.
-XMPP and Matrix both of working IRC gateways.
+XMPP and Matrix both have working IRC gateways.
 But that’s it.
 It won’t work for protocols more complex than that.
 And by the way it will break end-to-end encryption.

 ---